lucee/lucee-docs/docs/03.reference/01.functions/getbuiltinfunction/function.md

 categories:
 ---

-return a build in function as a object, matching the given name, throws a exception when the function does not exist.
+Returns a built-in function as an object, matching the given name, throws an exception when the function does not exist.